 Vertical power sharing is topical in both stable as well as conflict-ridden societies, and can play a decisive role in post-conflict situations.
 During the last three decades, federalism and decentralisation have become important instruments for conflict transformation and resolution.
 Especially in countries characterised by state failure or fragility and/or inter-group conflicts, federalism and decentralisation are more and more often used to guarantee autonomy to marginalised groups and to provide access to power at the centre.
 Peace treaties typically provide for some form of power sharing between the conflicting groups and their territories.
 Linking federalism and decentralisation to peace-making and transition processes has therefore become an important research field.

-In 2016, 37 participants from around the globe attended the programme and over 1000 people are now part of the Summer University alumni.
+In 2018, around 50 participants from around the globe attended the programme and over 1000 people are now part of the Summer University alumni.

 The course enables students to enhance their knowledge about federalism, decentralisation and other forms of power sharing, especially when it comes to the chances they offer and the limits they face with regard to the transformation and resolution of intra-state conflicts.
-Students are provided insights into methodological and practical knowledge on conflict resolution and in writing a research paper.
+Students are provided insights into methodological and practical knowledge on conflict resolution.

 The course is aimed at advanced students who hold at least a bachelor degree of law, political science, economics, history, journalism or other related sciences and young professionals keen to improve their knowledge of federalism, decentralisation and conflict resolution.
 The course is open to Master students of the Law Faculty of the University of Fribourg as well as to students from other faculties of Swiss and foreign universities.
 Ph.
 D scholars working on topics related to the general themes are welcome to apply.
 A good working knowledge of English and a strong interest in the topics of federalism, decentralisation and conflict resolution are preconditions for applying.
 For any questions regarding your qualifications and eligibility, please feel free to contact us by email (See below).